-33. The campus utilizes District resources to provide mental Yes No health awareness, suicide prevention and intervention, and dating violence strategies to students, staff, and parents based on the unique needs of their campus.
-34. Ensure that the Mental Health counselor has a private Yes No and confidential office space to provide counseling services.
-Yes No 35.
-Identify a campus counselor to be the Campus Mental Health Liaison (CMHL) 36.
-Collaborate with CMHL and school counseling team to Yes No develop a streamlined referral protocol for the campus.
-37. Ensure Student Support Team Meetings (SSTs) are Yes No conducted prior to Mental Health referrals to determine and identify the appropriate tier of intervention.
-38. Ensure the CMHL has monthly check-ins with the MH Yes No partner to discuss referrals and case updates.
-39. Ensure regular check-ins with the CMHL and Yes No Principal/Administrator.
+33. The campus utilizes District resources to provide me health awareness, suicide prevention and interventi and dating violence strategies to students, staff, and parents based on the unique needs of their campus. on, I Yes No 34.
+Ensure that the Mental Health counselor has a privat and confidential office space to provide counseling services. te Yes No 35.
+Identify a campus counselor to be the Campus Ment Health Liaison (CMHL) al Yes No 36.
+Collaborate with CMHL and school counseling team develop a streamlined referral protocol for the camp Yes No 37.
+Ensure Student Support Team Meetings (SSTs) are conducted prior to Mental Health referrals to detern and identify the appropriate tier of intervention. nine Yes No 38.
+Ensure the CMHL has monthly check-ins with the MH partner to discuss referrals and case updates. ł Yes No 39.
+Ensure regular check-ins with the CMHL and Principal/Administrator.
 Yes No 40.
-Ensure a robust campus mental health program promotion via newsletters, website, parent events, parent conferences etc.
+Ensure a robust campus mental health program promotion via newsletters, website, parent events, parent conferences etc. Yes No Total: (Max Score 8)